 In addition to technological developments, the Nation is evolving its approach to preparing for and responding to incidents through the National Preparedness Goal, which promotes a shared responsibility across all levels of government, private and nonprofit sectors, and the general public.
 Applicable plans, laws, and policies include the NECP, the Middle Class Tax Relief and Job Creation Act of 2012 (Public Law 112-96; 47 U.S.C.
-1401 et seq.), the IPAWS Modernization Act of 2015, and the Presidential Policy Directive-8 (PPD-8):
+1401), the IPAWS Modernization Act of 2015, and the Presidential Policy Directive (PPD)-8:

 • National Emergency Communications Plan.
-Released in November 2014 and an update planned for 2019, the focus of this Plan is to ensure strategies, resource decisions, and investments for emergency communications keep pace with the evolving environment, and the emergency response community is collectively driving toward a common end-state for communications.
-The NECP interface to enable the efficient transfer of voice, data, and video signals; and investments in these technologies, such as NG911 and Bridging System Interface.

-provides information and guidance to those that plan for, coordinate, invest in, and use communications to support response and recovery operations.19
+Updated in September 2019, the focus of this Plan is to ensure strategies, resource decisions, and investments for emergency communications keep pace with the evolving environment, and the emergency response community is collectively driving toward a common end-state for communications.
+The NECP provides information and guidance to those that plan for, coordinate, invest in, and use communications to support response and recovery operations.20 applicants should work with the SWIC to ensure alignment of the SCIP and other emergency communications plans to the NECP.

 Grant recipients should read the NECP to understand the national emergency communications strategy, and to ensure proposed investments support the goals, objectives, and recommendations of the Plan.
 In addition, grant applicants are encouraged to review NECP supplemental materials such as assessments, annual progress reports, and implementation documents.
-Additionally, grant applicants should work with the SWIC to ensure alignment of the SCIP and other emergency communications plans to the NECP.
+Additionally, grant